mcol/caught-by-the-fuzz/README.md

 a large set of potentially problematic inputs, but these can be limited just to the desired classes of inputs.

+The helper function `namify()` can be used to generate automatically pretty names in the list of input object, which can improve the output, especially when structures such as data frames, matrices, and more complex objects are involved.
+These names are based on the deparsed representation of the unevaluated inputs.

 At the moment the functionality of the package is extremely limited: it operates only on the first argument and it doesn’t introduce any randomness.
 However, it’s convenient when there are a large number of